 Project Capsule: Gahanna High School Modular Press Box

-Pac-Van custom-built high school modular mobile press box adds to the view both on and off the field.
+Pac-Van custom-built high school mobile press box adds to the view both on and off the field.

 Two cranes were used to lift each module to its specific location.
 During placement, the buildings were welded on several points.
 All engineering was planned to keep weight to a minimum including the decision to use aluminum siding.
 The deadline for this project was very strict because the building and all items associated with this project had to be installed before the first scheduled event.
-Using modular construction offered the school district the time and budget savings to accommodate their space needs.
+Using modular building construction offered the school district the time and budget savings to accommodate their space needs.

 Do you have questions about modular buildings?
 Click here to contact your local branch location.